mikke89/RmlUiDoc/pages/rml/elements.md

 ### Global Attributes

-Elements have a base set of attributes that are common to across all types, which are:
+Elements have a base set of attributes that are common to all types, which are:

 `id`{:.attr} = id (CS)
 : The unique identifier for the element in this document.